elegant-scipy/elegant-scipy/markdown/ch6.markdown

 ```

 By this ranking, NumPy ranks 4 and SciPy 28 out of all of PyPI.
 Not bad!
+Overall, though, one gets the impression that the web community dominates
+PyPI.
+As we saw in the preface, this is expected, since the scientific Python
+community is still growing!

 However, the number of incoming links to a package doesn't tell the whole
 story.
 As you might have heard, the key insight that drove Google's early